 Playtime is the largest annual live music festival in Mongolia held at Hotel Mongolia in Gachuurt village located 30km outside of Ulaanbaatar.
 The festival takes place on summer weekend of July before Naadam featuring best of new and established international and Mongolian live music bands.

 On summer season, urban citizens (or UB citizens) have active demands to get outside for travel.
-From the famous Terelj National Park to the Blue pearl lake Khuvsgul, from the wild horses home of Khustai National Park to the golden sand dunes of Gobi desert, everywhere and anywhere in the country people can surrounded by beautiful nature and alive culture.
+From the famous Terelj National Park to the Blue pearl lake Khuvsgul, from the wild horses home of Khustai National Park to the golden sand dunes of Gobi desert, everywhere and anywhere in the country, people can surrounded by the beautiful nature and lively culture.
 Some, of course, still stay in the city and enjoy city life under the sun and shining stars.